h0ek/SysPwn/README.md

 - **Application Filtering:** Allows searching for applications based on their names and groups.
 - **Easy Application Launching:** Launch selected applications with a double-click.
 - **Local PowerShell shortcut:** Launch local PowerShell in `/apps/` folder.
-- **Exclude exe files from Dunamic Scanning:** `Using exclude.cfg` file you can exclude specific exe file.
+- **Specific exe file exclusion:** `Using exclude.cfg` file you can exclude specific exe file from Dynamic Application Scanning.

 ### Requirements